 I recommend: Road ID and Medical Alert

-The two emergency identification products I recommend to friends and family are Road ID and Medic Alert Foundation.
+The two emergency identification products I recommend to friends and family are Road ID (Affiliate link.
+Your purchase helps support this site) and Medic Alert Foundation.
 I am a long-time user of Road ID – the leading maker of emergency identification products for endurance athletes.
 I have used the Wrist ID Sport, Wrist ID Elite, and Wrist ID Slim.
 The Slim is my favorite because it is light, compact, and I can put it on and forget it is even on.
 I find myself wearing my Slim almost anytime I leave the house.

 The Medical Alert products range from the well known and easily recognized wrist bracelet, necklace styles, and dog tags.
 Medic Alert is well known for providing high quality 24/7 emergency information service to communicate life saving medical information about their customers to emergency responders.